Returning Student Residence Hall Lottery

 May I Go Through The Residence Hall Portion Of The Housing Lottery Even If I Have Earned Over 60 Credit Hours?

 Yes!
 You are more than welcome to secure a room in a residence hall.
-Your status as a Junior or Senior will greatly increase your chances of obtaining the floor/section that you desire.
+Your status as a Junior or Senior will greatly increase your chances of obtaining a room on the floor or in the section that you desire.

-During these three break periods, all residence hall outside door locks are changed to prevent unauthorized access and except for the international students and athletes who have been cleared to remain, all students must vacate their room and residence hall before they close.
-Authorized student athletes and international students who live in Polis, New Hall & Tower will be issued a break key to access their hall.
+During the three break periods (Thanksgiving, Winter & Spring), all residence hall outside door locks are changed to prevent unauthorized access and, except for the students and athletes who have been authorized to remain, all students must vacate their room and residence hall before they close.
+Authorized students will be issued a break key to access their hall.

 May I Have A Loft In My Room?

 For quality control of safety standards, the only lofts permitted in the residence halls are those available through Open Space Concepts (www.openspaceconcepts.com).
-Lofts can be rented only for residents of Tower or Firestine Hall.
-Beds in the other halls, however, are designed to bunk.
+Beds in the most halls are designed to bunk.

 May I Have A Refrigerator, Microwave Or MicroFridge In My Room?

-Only one MicroFridge or very small refrigerator per room is permitted in all of the residence halls.
+Only one MicroFridge or small refrigerator per room is permitted in all of the residence halls.
+Refrigerators must must specifications as outlined int he Student Handbook.
 Stand-alone microwaves are not permitted.
-To request information about renting a MicroFridge unit, contact Open Space Concepts at www.openspaceconcepts.com or call 937-322-7000.
+To request information about renting a MicroFridge unit, contact Open Space Concepts at www.openspaceconcepts.com or call (937) 322-7000.

 When May I Move In To My Hall/Room?

-Residence Halls will open from Noon to 5 p.m. on Saturday, August 23 and Sunday, August 24, 2014 for returning student move-in/check-in.
+Residence Halls will open from 10 a.m. to 3 p.m. on Saturday, August 19 and between 1 and 3 p.m.
+Sunday, August 20, 2017 for returning student move-in/check-in.
 Please begin making arrangements now to arrive on campus for move-in/check-in during these dates/times.
-Please note: Meal plans do not begin until dinner Sunday evening, August 24.
+Please note: Meal plans do not begin until dinner Sunday evening, August 20.

-Unless you are required to arrive early by a coach, faculty or staff member and are subsequently placed on the official early arrival list, you may not arrive on campus before Noon on August 23.
+Unless you are required to arrive early by a coach, faculty or staff member and are subsequently placed on the official early arrival list, you may not arrive on campus before 10 a.m. on August 29.
 Absolutely no students, other than those on the early arrival list, will be allowed into the halls before then.
 NOTE: An approved early arrival by your roommate does not entitle you to also arrive early; you will be asked to leave and assessed the maximum disciplinary fine.